MITDDC/zork/README.md

 ## Preferred Citation
 [filename], Zork source code, 1977, Massachusetts Institute of Technology, Tapes of Tech Square (ToTS) collection, MC-0741.
 Massachusetts Institute of Technology, Department of Distinctive Collections, Cambridge, Massachusetts. [swh:1:dir:8e217f31c231b37d573d1119dfd4da9dbd5be6cd](https://archive.softwareheritage.org/swh:1:dir:8e217f31c231b37d573d1119dfd4da9dbd5be6cd/)
 ## Rights
-The ownership status of these files is not entirely clear.
-To the extent that MIT holds rights in these files, we are happy to support their broad public use.
+To the extent that MIT holds rights in these files, they are released under the terms of the [MIT No Attribution License](https://opensource.org/licenses/MIT-0).
+See the ```LICENSE.md``` file for more information.
 Any questions about permissions should be directed to [permissions-lib@mit.edu](mailto:permissions-lib@mit.edu)
 ## Acknowledgements
 Thanks to [Lars Brinkhoff](https://github.com/larsbrinkhoff) for help with identifying these files and with extracting them using the itstar program mentioned above.